 After these requirements, eligible students may apply to the upper-division professional sequence as social work majors.
 Admitted students take social work courses and complete a supervised internship (480 clock hours) in a social services agency in the last semester.

 Social work students take advantage of all the university-wide and community activities, and at the same time enjoy the benefits of a small program which provides a great deal of personal attention.
 There are approximately 300 undergraduate students enrolled in the School of Social Work (see quick facts, pdf).
-Class sizes are usually between 30-50; the seminar that accompanies the students’ senior internship has 15-20 students.
+Class sizes are usually between 30-50 students, the seminar that accompanies the students’ senior internship has 15-20 students.